Enhancing the QUAlity and Transparency Of health Research

 CONSORT Extension for Multicenter Clinical Trials 2020: Recommendations, Explanation, and Elaboration (registered 12 November 2018, updated 9 January 2024)

 With the encouragement of the policy on drug and medical device innovation, multicenter clinical trials and multiregional clinical trials are facing an unprecedented opportunity.
 Trials with a multicenter design are far more common now than before.
 However, we need to recognize that there are still some shortcomings in current multicenter trials, especially in terms of heterogeneity between study centres.
-Thus, it is urgent to develop an extension of the CONSORT statement which aims to improve the overall quality of multicentre clinical trials.
+Thus, it is urgent to develop an extension of the CONSORT statement aiming to improve the overall quality of multicentre clinical trials.

 Trials quality relies on design, implementation and reporting.
 Therefore, the scope of this reporting guideline includes developing design, implementation and reporting checklists of multicentre clinical trials.
 Based on the summary of problems and challenges in current multicentre trials, the guideline of CONSORT Extension for Multicentre Clinical Trials 2020 aims to provide corresponding solutions with the aim to reduce heterogeneity between study centres and avoid excessive centre effect in treatment.
 We hope that this reporting guideline will influence design methods of multicentre trials, improve the quality of trials, and promote better reporting.